nedtaylor/athena/docs/source/training/network_modes.rst

 These procedures control layers whose behaviour differs between training and inference, such as dropout, dropblock, and batch-normalisation layers.

+Optionally, in both of these procedures, you can obtain a snapshot of the current mode state of all layers before switching modes using the ``mode_store`` argument.
+You can also pass a list of layer indices to control which layers are switched to the desired mode using the ``layer_indices`` argument.

 set_training_mode()
 -------------------